What Vendula loves most about Prague

 Meet the author Vendula Havlikova in Prague

 Vendula Havlikova spent the most vibrant years of her young life in Prague - studying.
 Before graduating in journalism, every weekend she’d roam around the city with her camera discovering each and every corner by herself.
-Prague became a second home, visited still so frequently on what the author calls 'homecations'.
-Next to her full-time job in Brussels Vendula, is an aspiring writer and a freelance journalist contributing to various internet journals about lifestyle, travel and politics.
+Prague became a second home, visited still so frequently on what the author calls 'homecations', making her a very interesting author for The 500 Hidden Secrets of Prague.
+Next to her full-time job in Brussels, Vendula is an aspiring writer and a freelance journalist contributing to various internet journals about lifestyle, travel and politics.

 "The Czech capital is both a great place to live in and a great city trip destination."